ocelotpotpie/NerdPlot/README.md

 #### /nerdplot list
 Name all the plots you are in.
 You can use worldguard /region commands to find out more about your plots (such as where they are).

+#### /nerdplot info
+Shows information about the plot you are standing in

 #### /nerdplot max
 Shows the maximum number of plots you are allowed to have